fanil-z/islam-wiki/hugo-docs/draft/unsorted.md

 (If anyone were to be saved from the squeezing of the grave, Sa’d bin Mu‘adh would have been saved from it.)
 [Imâm-i Ahmad]

+In order to get some Hugo and CSS practice, but in the order that was defined by the prophet Muhammad ﷺ  .
+That is why the main idea was to gather and currate stories of all prophets mentioned in the Quran and sahih hadith in one place and sort them according to a historical timeline.

+I started wrapping up my notes about Islam into a static website and after one year of spending 20-30 minutes daily, the MD editor showed it would take 12 hours to read the whole thing.

+To build the website, I used a static HTML generator -- Hugo.
+It is open-source, flexible; it has a large number of themes including themes for user manuals and API references.
+Hugo can be a good candidate if you use Markdown and want to implement the docs-as-code concept in your documentation department.

+I will try to make a separate post about how the stack behind the website works inshaallah.
+Shortly, the overall stack looks like this:

+1. Hugo: a static web-site generator that builds a static HTML/CSS/JS website using MD files as a source.
+It is open-source, flexible; it has a large number of themes including themes for user manuals and API references.
+Hugo can be a good candidate if you use Markdown and want to implement the docs-as-code concept in your documentation department.
+  - Hyas: I used the Hyas theme to have a good-looking bootstrap layout.
+    - Hyas depends on Node.js and a swarm of npm packages.
+On Windows, you will also need Chocolatey to configure it.
+    - Doks theme.
+I had to add and tune some JS/CSS elements to adjust the website to my purposes.
+Doks is a bit too advanced for a beginner like me so I still has plenty of bugs to fix.
+There are standard Hugo themes that can be configured in 5 min.
+2. Render: I am hosting the website on Render.
+Up to 100GB bandwisth a month is free.
+And 400 total build hours per month for free services and static sites.
+I also tried Netlify, basically the same functionality.
+3. A pipeline on Render automatically fetches the latest commit in my git repo, installs all required npm packages, builds the website and pushes it to production.
+You can configure a test server on Render but I just test on my local machine.

+the core structure of this guide is based on narrations of the Quran.
+Tafsir and verses are copied from various open sources.
+>
+> Other sources of this guide include: authentic hadiths, some non-authentic hadith, the Bible (Old Testament), some opinions of great islamic scholars of the past, a book by Karen Armstrong "Islam: A Short History", a book "Muhammad, His Biography Based on Earliest Sources".
+Some parts are derived from youtube lectures of sheikhs of our time (mostly Yasir Qadhi and Omar Suleiman) without providing the original source.
+I tried to stick to aforementioned sources.
+Mostly it is copy-paste, I have gathered the information, currated it, combined together and did some editing.